Skip to main content

 Top 3 Rights to Know If Stopped by ICE

-Below you'll find the three most important rights to keep in mind if you are stopped by an ICE agent or officer.
+Below are the three most important rights to remember if an ICE agent or officer stops you.

 As the famous Miranda warning advises, anything you say can be used against you.
-Unforunately, there are no Miranda warnings in immigration arrests, but that doesn't mean the right to remain silent doesn't exist.
-As such, the only person you should talk to is your own attorney.
+There are no Miranda warnings in immigration arrests, but that doesn't mean the right to remain silent doesn't exist.
+The only person you should talk to is your own attorney.

-Like the right to remain silent, the right to an attorney must be verbalized.
-Once a person asserts their right to an attorney, questioning should stop.
-Unfortunately, unlike in the criminal justice system, the immigration system does not provide public defenders (unless they're provided by the state or private organizations, like in New York).
+Like the right to remain silent, you must tell the immigration officer you want to speak to an attorney — they won't tell you about this right.
+You might say, "I would like to speak to an attorney before answering questions."
+Once a person asserts their right to an attorney, ICE officers should stop questioning them.
+But, unlike the criminal justice system, the immigration system does not provide public defenders.

-The ACLU advises that if a person does not have an attorney, they should request a list of free or low cost local attorneys.
-Additionally, an immigrant has the right to contact their country's consulate, or to have officers notify their consulate that they have been taken into ICE custody.
+If an immigration officer detains you and you do not have an attorney, you can request a list of free ("pro bono") attorneys or low-cost local attorneys.
+Also, an immigrant has the right to contact their country's consulate, or to have officers notify their consulate that they have been taken into ICE custody.

 Was this helpful?